Robert Bolick: Professional career

-NorthPort Batang Pier (2019–present)
+NorthPort Batang Pier (2019–2023)

 Bolick was picked third overall by the NorthPort Batang Pier of the Philippine Basketball Association in the 2018 PBA draft.
 Bolick signed a two-year max contract with NorthPort just a couple of days after being selected as the third overall pick by the Batang Pier in the 2018 PBA Rookie Draft.

 In his first game, he scored 10 points in his first six minutes in the PBA, had nine in the third quarter before adding the finishing touches in the final frame including a tough step back jumper from the deep right corner in front of his team’s bench.
 He debuted with a game-high 26 points on 10-of-12 shooting from the field on top of three rebounds and three assists in close to 36 minutes of play, setting a franchise record for most points scored by a rookie in a debut.

 With teammates Stanley Pringle and Sean Anthony out due to injuries, he became the Batang Pier's first option and was named as the Player of the Week and the unanimous Rookie of the Month for June 2019.

 On February 1, 2022, Bolick became a restricted free agent after his contract expired and he did not sign an extension with NorthPort.
 He eventually signed a new one-year maximum contract with NorthPort on February 11.
 On February 1, 2023, Bolick once again became a restricted free agent after his previous contract expired, but he signed a new one-conference contract with NorthPort on February 8.

+Fukushima Firebonds (2023)

+On May 15, 2023, Bolick moved overseas for the first time as he signed with Fukushima Firebonds of the B2 League.
+His contract is for two years with the second year being a player option.

+On October 19, 2023, he was released by the team as per his request.
+He rescinded his ties with the Firebonds to tend to his pregnant wife.
+He only played one game for the team before being released.

+NLEX Road Warriors (2023–present)

+On December 11, 2023, Bolick's PBA playing rights was traded to the NLEX Road Warriors in a three-team trade involving NLEX, NorthPort, and San Miguel Beermen.
+On December 17, he officially signed a three-year contract with the team.